EcoModTeam/SAMPL/README.md

 # Installation

 SAMPL was designed to run on NetLogo 6.4.0 or later.
-To install NetLogo 6.4.0, go to ![https://ccl.northwestern.edu/netlogo/download.shtml] and follow the download instructions.
+To install NetLogo 6.4.0, go to https://ccl.northwestern.edu/netlogo/download.shtml and follow the download instructions.

-# Running a simulation
+# Running a Simulation

 To run SAMPL, open the NetLogo 'interface' tab and use the green dropdown lists and input boxes to configure the model parameter inputs.
-Example paremeters include sampling method, density of mussels, distribution of mussels, frequency and detectablity of mussel species, the output file name, and parameters related to the specific sampling method.
+Example parameters include sampling method, density of mussels, distribution of mussels, frequency and detectability of mussel species, the output file name, and parameters related to the specific sampling method.
 When the model is set up correctly, click the grey 'Initialize' button.
 Then click the 'Run Model' button.

 For more information on model parameters consult the model documentation, located in the 'Info' tab of the NetLogo model.

 To run multiple model scenarios or repeating model scenarios with random variation, make use of the behavior space tool under the tools tab.
-For more information on the behavior space tool consult the NetLogo 6.4.0 User Manual ![https://ccl.northwestern.edu/netlogo/docs/]
+For more information on the behavior space tool consult the NetLogo 6.4.0 User Manual https://ccl.northwestern.edu/netlogo/docs/.

 # Model Validation & Testing

 SAMPL was designed to simulate freshwater mussel surveys in river and stream habitats.
 Specifically, the model was inspired by a study by Brittany Sanchez and Astrid Schwalb, published in 2019, which compares various freshwater mussel sampling strategies.
 The model was validated by expert reviewers, who had extensive experience surveying for freshwater mussels in the field.

 SAMPL is a NetLogo model, and as such it does not have built-in software tests.
-Instead, testing should be a visual inpsection of what is inputted into the model and what is shown in the model interface.
+Instead, testing should be a visual  inspection of what is inputted into the model and what is shown in the model interface.

 # Contribution Instructions

-We welcome bug reports and questions in the form of github issues.
+We welcome bug reports and questions in the form of GitHub issues.
 We also welcome code contributions.
 To make a contribution, please fork this repository, commit your changes to the fork, and then create a pull request.